Nikk8744/React-Proj/Readme.md

+### There are two projects in this file
+1. Currency Converter
+2. Mega Blog app

 # Currency Converter
 #### Converts and gives the value of a currency in a different currency.
 - created a UseCurrencyInfo hook which fetches the currency rate data from an api.